 - A printed out itinerary of your trip

-- Toothbrush and toothpaste – dry versions like toothpaste tabs can go in your carry on, but not tubes of actual paste
+- Toothbrush and toothpaste – dry versions like toothpaste tabs can go in your carry on, but not large tubes of actual paste

 - Shampoo and Conditioner – you can sub these for shampoo bars and conditioner bars if you want to just have everything in your carry on, or just to save space

 - Shower gel – or just use your shampoo to save space

 - Sun cream/lotion – this is really important regardless if you’re going in summer or winter!
 The sun reflects off snow, meaning you could possibly burn – so look after your skin!

 - Deodorant – aerosols can’t go on planes, so make sure you have either a roll-on or a stick

 - A razor – safety razors can’t go in your carry on, but they can go in your stored luggage